leshchukandrej/Lightning-DragAndDrop/README.md

 # Lightning-DragAndDrop

-Components that gives you components opportunity to uses drag and drop features.
+Components that gives your components opportunity to uses drag and drop features.

 Example of using this components: